top of page

 Control and Exclusivity

 Arguably the most fundamental difference between an employee and an independent contractor is the aspect of control.
-As alluded to above, a business owner has the right to control an employee’s scope of work and how they complete that work.
-Employees tend to have a set schedule which is determined by their employer, and generally only work exclusively for that employer.
-Conversely, a business owner does not have the right to control how an independent contractor completes the work they were hired to perform.
-In addition, contractors generally set their own schedule, and oftentimes don’t work exclusively with one business.
-The aspect of control is also relevant when it comes to payment for a worker’s services.
+Let's first consider the case of employees.
+A practice owner has the right to control an employee’s scope of work and how they complete that work.
+Employees tend to have a set schedule, which is determined by their employer, and generally work exclusively for that employer.
+Conversely, a practice owner does not have the right to control how an independent contractor completes the work they were hired to perform.
+In addition, contractors generally set their own schedule, and oftentimes don’t work exclusively with one practice.

 Compensation and Benefits

 An employee typically receives a specific salary or hourly wage determined by the employer, and receives that salary or wage on a weekly, biweekly or monthly basis (also determined by the employer).
-Instead, an independent contractor may submit invoices for their work or will receive compensation once the scope of work is completed.
+An independent contractor, however, may submit invoices for their work and/or will receive compensation once the scope of work is completed.
 An employee will generally receive their salary or wage in accordance with whichever method the employer determines, but an independent contractor usually retains that right.
-While not always the case for small businesses, some employers provide various benefits to their employees such as health, dental, and life insurance, in addition to retirement plans, stock options, overtime, paid time off and paid vacation/sick time.
+While not always the case for healthcare practices, some employers provide various benefits to their employees such as health insurance, retirement plans, stock options, overtime, paid time off and paid vacation/sick time.
 These types of benefits are exclusive to employees and are not available to independent contractors.

 Taxes and Workers Compensation

-One of the biggest risks of misclassifying an employee as an independent contractor is the potential tax consequences.
-As an employer with employees you are required to withhold taxes, but you are not required to withhold taxes for independent contractors you engage.
-An employee will complete a W-4 form, while an independent contractor will complete a 1099 form (this is why independent contractors are often referred to as “1099s”).
-Furthermore, independent contractors receive less legal protections, such as unemployment and workers compensation, which is generally designed for employees.
+As noted above, one of the biggest risks of misclassifying an employee as an independent contractor is the potential tax consequences.
+As an employer with employees, you are required to withhold taxes, but you are not required to do so for independent contractors.
+An employee will complete a W-4 form, while an independent contractor will complete a 1099 (this is why independent contractors are often referred to as “1099s”).
+Furthermore, independent contractors receive less legal protections, such as unemployment and workers compensation, which are generally designed to protect employees.

 Disclaimer: This website is solely intended for the purpose of providing general information.
 This blog post is not a substitute for legal advice, thus no attorney-client relationship is created.
 An attorney-client relationship is only formed with Marti Law Group after you have signed an Engagement Letter.
 Nothing on this website constitutes legal advice.
 Every situation is different and fact-specific, and a proper legal analysis is necessary.
 The best way to get guidance on your specific legal issue is to contact a licensed attorney in your jurisdiction.
 To schedule a consultation with an attorney at Marti Law Group, please contact: info@martilawgroup.com or 860-552-7770